MirxesLab/PanoramiR/README.md

                   params = list(config = '/path/to/config_change.R'))
 ```
 ## Trouble shooting
+1. Please ensure that all required R packages are installed.
+Note that some packages may not be listed in `installPackage.R`.
+Please let me know if you encounter any missing packages.
-1. Please use absolute path to make sure that the pipeline can find all necessary files.
+2. Ensure you use absolute paths to guarantee the pipeline can locate all necessary files.
-2. The pipeline uses the 5th column in sample information sheet to read in qPCR results.
-Please make sure that **there is no typo** and the names in 5th column is **the unique part of the names of qPCR results**.
+3. The pipeline relies on the 5th column in the sample information sheet to read qPCR results.
+Please double-check for **typos** and confirm that the names in the 5th column are **uniquely matched with the names of qPCR results**.